 - Other International School Admission Requirements

-Admission to the Computer Science admission category is not the same as the Computer Science program of study.
+Admission to the Computer Science admission category is not the same as enrolment in a Computer Science program of study.
 Students apply to a program of study, or programs, of study at the end of first year.

 However, all students admitted to the Computer Science admission category are guaranteed admission in the Computer Science specialist, major or minor program of choice after first year, provided that they meet the conditions of the first-year guarantee.

-Step 1: Search for your desired program of study (e.g. major in data science) in the table below
+Step 1: Search for your desired program of study (e.g. major in data science) in the table in the "Computer Science" section below

 Step 2: Find the high school subject prerequisites for your desired program of study listed under Subject(s) Required in Addition to English